CloudBoost/cloudboost/README.md

 ## Deploy with Docker (recommended)

 You can install CloudBoost anywhere you like.
 We have a Docker Compose file that can help you get started with CloudBoost in few minutes and with just one command.
-You can use this compose file to install the service locally on your local dev machine, or you can install the service to Azure, AWS, DigitalOCean, Softlayer, Packet and more.
+You can use this compose file to install the service locally on your local dev machine, or you can install the service to Azure, AWS, DigitalOcean, Softlayer, Packet and more.

 [Check out our Docker Compose file here.](https://github.com/CloudBoost/docker)